scribd/Lucid/Documentation/Installation.md

 $ make install
 ```

-When installing Lucid Run-time with:
+When installing Lucid runtime with:

 - Carthage - use `$ cd Carthage/Checkout/Lucid/CodeGen`
 - Cocoapods - use `$ cd Pods/Lucid/CodeGen`